top of page

 This episode shows how the specific values of the constants present a serious problem for the realization of physicists' dream of finding a Theory of Everything.
 It explains the mystery of constants, a problem which Richard Feynman called “one of the greatest damn mysteries of physics.”
 The mystery is that the numbers seem completely arbitrary with no seeming reason for their values.
 From the perspective of physics, these numbers could have taken on any value whatsoever.
 So how can physicists explain these numbers?

-Summary of Last Episode
+Summary of the Last Episode

 Second, we showed how both the particles and the laws have qualities and quantities.
 The qualities of let's say, an electron, a particle, would be an electron has a mass.
 But the quantity would be how much mass does it have?
 And the quality of a law of physics would be the law that opposite charges attract - like an electron and a proton - and similar charges repel - like two electrons would repel each other.
 And the quantity would be how strong is the force of repulsion?
 How strongly do two electrons push each other away?